HumanKind at Calke Abbey

 Spanning more than 200 years, these are stories that many of us would recognise today.
 The people who lived at Calke needed one another and took care of one other.
 Their routes out of difficulty were always aided by others – by humankind and human kindness.

-In 2019 – marking the 200th anniversary of the death of Henry Harpur, ‘The Isolated Baronet’ – we are exploring this wider and richer history of Calke in exciting new ways.
-HumanKind uses these new stories and insights to challenge the stigma that surrounds loneliness and social isolation, to get people talking about this pressing social issue, to foster human interaction and connection and, in true Calke tradition, to encourage small acts of kindness.
+Inspired by these new stories and insights, in 2019 we launched a project to challenge the stigma surrounding loneliness and social isolation – we wanted to get people talking about this pressing social issues, foster human interaction and connection and, in true Calke tradition, to encourage small acts of kindness.

 HumanKind is a research-led collaboration between the National Trust and the Research Centre for Museums and Galleries at the University of Leicester.